 Car insurance has numerous advantages, especially in the event of an accident.
 If you don’t have insurance, you’ll have to pay for the losses yourself.
 And deal with the aftermath, including any legal proceedings, on your own.

 An insurance claim is nothing more than a request for financial compensation from an insurance company.
 Understanding how the claims process works, including how to report an accident.
 If your work with an insurance adjuster to get your automobile repaired, it will take the stress out of the process.

-But before we take a look at how to file a claim, let’s take a look at what car insurance has to offer.
+But before we look at how to file a claim, let’s look at what car insurance offers.

 What is car insurance?

 Car insurance is a contract between you and the insurance company that protects you financially in the event of an accident or theft.
 The insurance provider promises to pay your losses as stipulated in your policy in exchange for you paying a premium.

 If you’ve ever been in a car accident, you know how time-consuming and frustrating filing a claim can be.
 However, you won’t have to deal with other drivers or property owners involved in the collision if you have the necessary coverage.
 You’ll also avoid the stress of dealing with the cost of replacing or repairing your car.